Jane C. Ginsburg: Career

 An expert on copyright, Ginsburg has written various treatises and law review articles.
 She received her B.A. and M.A. degrees from the University of Chicago, her J.D. degree from Harvard Law School, a DEA with a Fulbright grant (1985), and a Doctor of Law degree (1995) from Paris 2 Panthéon-Assas University.
 At Harvard, she served as an editor of the Harvard Law Review.
 After law school, she clerked for Judge John Gibbons of the United States Court of Appeals for the Third Circuit.

 Ginsburg was elected to the American Philosophical Society in 2013.

 She is the daughter of United States Supreme Court Justice Ruth Bader Ginsburg and law professor Martin Ginsburg, both of whom formerly served on the Columbia Law School faculty.
 Justice Ginsburg and Jane are the first mother–daughter pair ever to serve on the same law faculty in the United States.
-Her brother is founder of Cedille Records, James Steven Ginsburg.
+Her brother, James Steven Ginsburg, is the founder of Cedille Records.

 In popular culture

-In the 2018, feature film On the Basis of Sex, a biography of her mother Ruth, a teenage Jane is portrayed by Cailee Spaeny.
+In the 2018 feature film On the Basis of Sex, a biography of her mother Ruth, a teenage Jane is portrayed by Cailee Spaeny.

 Personal life

 In 1981, Ginsburg married George T. Spera Jr. of Mays Landing, New Jersey.
 Her husband works for the law firm Shearman & Sterling.
 They have two children.
-Their son, Paul Spera, an actor, graduated from Yale in 2008.
-Their daughter, Clara Spera, graduated from Harvard Law School in 2017.
-She is married to Scottish actor Rory Boyd.
+Their son, Paul Spera (born 1986), an actor, graduated from Yale in 2008.
+Their daughter, Clara Spera (born 1990), graduated from Harvard Law School in 2017, and is married to Scottish actor Rory Boyd.